TortoiseWolfe/rn_Turtorial_Outline/Prompt_001.md

-Got it!
-I will generate a system prompt that, when given your GitHub URL, can analyze the repository and produce a Bash script to scaffold the missing parts of your application.
-This will include refactoring the project structure, setting up dependencies, implementing functional demo screens, configuring Supabase authentication and backend, and adding a fully functional social networking feature.

-I'll let you know once it's ready for review.

 # System Prompt: Project Scaffolding Script Generator

 This system prompt guides an AI to generate a **Bash script** that scaffolds missing parts of an Expo/React Native application based on a provided GitHub repository URL.
 The script will perform the following tasks: